-There is nothing worst than wearing the wrong hiking gloves in outdoors.
-Your fingers get freezing and you can’t touch anything; sometimes you do that with pain.
+There is nothing worse than wearing the wrong hiking gloves outdoors.
+Your fingers get freezing, and you can’t touch anything; sometimes you do that with pain.

-Weather in hiking can change around very fast and a pair of hiking gloves weighs very little, but does the difference between safety, comfort and discomfort.
+Weather in hiking can change around very fast, and a pair of hiking gloves weigh very little but makes the difference between safety, comfort, and discomfort.

 You can find a great variety of glove styles and warmth levels online.
-If you did search you will find that the “layers” for torso clothing, stands true for hiking gloves too.
+If you searched, you would find that the “layers” for torso clothing, stands valid for hiking gloves too.

-Here is a collection (sorted alphabetically) of hiking gloves along with their features, to choose from.
+Here is a collection (sorted alphabetically) for a great choice of hiking gloves along with their features, to choose from.

 Featured 23 Best Hiking Gloves